mahsook3/mahsook3/README.md

 🎓 I'm a student at Sri Eshwar College of Engineering pursuing a degree in Electronics and Communications Engineering.
 I'm passionate about electrical processes and applications, and I aspire to get a job in the core field after graduation.

 ## 🚀 Skills
-• 👨‍💻 Programming languages
+* 👨‍💻 Programming languages
-• 🐞 Debugging
+* 🐞 Debugging
-• 🎨 Design
+* 🎨 Design
-• 📝 Technical writing
+* 📝 Technical writing
-• 📈 Project management
+* 📈 Project management
-• 🤝 Teamwork
+* 🤝 Teamwork
-• 🤔 Critical thinking
+* 🤔 Critical thinking
-• 👑 Leadership
+* 👑 Leadership
-• 🗂️ Organization
+* 🗂️ Organization
-• 💬 Communications
+* 💬 Communications

 ## 🎓 Education and Certifications
 ### Sri Eshwar College of Engineering (2021-2025)
 🎓 Bachelor of Engineering in Electronics and Communications Engineering
 ### Certifications
+* 🐍 The Joy of Computing using Python
+* 💻 Mastering Data Structures & Algorithms using C and C++
+* 🌐 Introduction to IoT
+* 🚀 Crash Course on Python
+* 🐍 Python
+* 📈 Data Science Foundation - Level 1
+* 🗃️ SQL
-🐍 The Joy of Computing using Python • 💻 Mastering Data Structures & Algorithms using C and C++ • 🌐 Introduction to IoT • 🚀 Crash Course on Python • 🐍 Python • 📈 Data Science Foundation - Level 1 • 🗃️ SQL • 🐍 Diploma in Python with Data Science and Machine Learning
+* 🐍 Diploma in Python with Data Science and Machine Learning

 ## 🚀 Projects
 ### Smart Ambulance Traffic Control System 🚑🌐📍
+* 🌐 IoT
+* ☁️ Cloud
-🌐 IoT • ☁️ Cloud • 🛰️ GPS Tracking
+* 🛰️ GPS Tracking
 ### NearTreat - Let us buy from the shopless 📲🛍️
-📱 Mobile Application
+* 📱 Mobile Application
+* ❤️ Flutter

 ## 🌐 Socials: